 In order to grow your business in Brazil, you may need to hire independent contractors to support various project needs.
 Before you set out to hire an independent contractor in Brazil, you must understand the regulations surrounding this worker type to remain compliant.

 Hiring independent contractors in Brazil

 Employees vs. independent contractors

-According to the Brazilian Labor Code, an individual is considered a full-time employee when:
+According to the Brazilian Labor Code, an individual is considered an employee when:

 - They render services for an employer on a permanent basis, through an employment contract, governed by the Labor Code.